jpmckinney/multi_mail/README.md

 It's recommended to use a secret key, to ensure that the requests are sent by Postfix and qmail and not by other sources on the internet.

-## Bugs?
-Questions?

-This gem's main repository is on GitHub: [http://github.com/opennorth/multi_mail](http://github.com/opennorth/multi_mail), where your contributions, forks, bug reports, feature requests, and feedback are greatly welcomed.

-## Acknowledgements

-This gem is developed by [Open North](http://www.opennorth.ca/) through a partnership with the [Participatory Politics Foundation](http://www.participatorypolitics.org/).

-## Copyright

 This gem re-uses code from [fog](https://github.com/fog/fog), released under the MIT license.

-Copyright (c) 2012 Open North Inc., released under the MIT license
+Copyright (c) 2012 James McKinney, released under the MIT license